Skip to main content

 React Native Integration

-After installing the SDK and adding the Android Gradle line, integrate the SDK in your app.
+After installing the SDK and adding the Android Gradle line, wire it into your app in three steps: provider, user session, then UI.

 1. Wrap the app with AzeooProvider